curiousest/curiousest.github.io/_posts/2018-09-21-evolution-of-my-desk-2.md

 ## Proposed solution

 There's a lot of material on soundproofing.
-The vast majority is focused on how to soundproof a room or plug your ears.
+The material is focused on how to soundproof a room or plug your ears.
+There is little material on how to sound-proof your head.

 Soundproofing options: